MoltonMontro/TestDocs/docs/source/LevelConfig.rst

 Arena Mode
 ----------

-__Use_Arena_Compactor__ _bool_: Should circles be randomized periodically?
+**Use_Arena_Compactor** *bool*: Should circles be randomized periodically?

-__Arena_Loadouts__: Array of items to grant when spawning into arena.
+**Arena_Loadouts** *array*: Array of items to grant when spawning into arena.
 Each entry has a Table_ID spawn table to generate from, and an Amount number of times to grant from spawn table.
 For example:

 	"Arena_Loadouts":
 	[